HL7/FHIRPath/spec/fluentpath.md

 ### 5.2 Filtering and projection

 #### where(criteria : expression) : collection
-Filter the input collection to only those elements for which the stated criteria expression evaluates to true.
+Filter the input collection to only those elements for which the stated `criteria` expression evaluates to `true`.
+Elements for which the expression evaluates to `false` or empty (`{ }`) are not included in the result.

 #### select(projection: expression) : collection
-Evaluates the given expression for each item in the input collection.
+Evaluates the `projection` expression for each item in the input collection.
 The result of each evaluation is added to the output collection.
 If the evaluation results in a collection with multiple items, all items are added to the output collection (collections resulting from evaluation of `projection` are _flattened_).

 #### repeat(projection: expression) : collection
-A version of `select` that will repeat the projection and add it to the output collection, as long as the projection yields new items (as determined by the Equals operator).
+A version of `select` that will repeat the `projection` and add it to the output collection, as long as the projection yields new items (as determined by the equals (`=`) operator).

 This operation can be used to traverse a tree and selecting only specific children: